EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 **Note:**
 In the `ext` fields you can use [regular expressions](https://www.geeksforgeeks.org/dsa/write-regular-expressions/) as input, use only the file extension as parameter or type the entire file name for safety.
 When loading several files of the same format through extension or regular expression please remember that file are always read in alphabetical order, therefore their *name labels* must follow the file order to be correectly assigend.
-In the presence of multiple subfolders with data of the same file format, the `dir` field also accepts an arraz following the same rules of `name` labels arrays.
+In the presence of multiple subfolders with data of the same file format, the `dir` field also accepts an array following the same rules of `name` labels arrays.
 When loading **.bam** files it is recommended to use the regular expression `$` to specify the end of the file extension (like this `.bam$`), this avoids to erroneously try to load the associated *.bai* files.

 - You can have more versions of the configuration file, but only the file named `GenomicViewer_config.yml` will be read by the tool in the working session.